Marco-Cheng/marco-cheng.github.io/content/project/zk-bridge/index.md

   focal_point: Smart
   preview_only: false
 ---
-This work is on a cross-chain bridge which combines zk-proof and related mechanism design.
+This work is on a trustless universal cross-chain bridge which leverages zk-SNARKs for better security.
 We also aim on a practical full implementation of the bridge.
-In submission now and more details should be revealed soon.
+It has been accepted to ACM CCS 2022 and will appear soon.